AeloveRim/aeloverim.github.io/docs/Performance Tips.md

 ---

 # Basic performance tips
 If your performance is bad, you may first want to try the other profiles.
-The ENB profile is less resource-hungry than the main CS one.
+The ENB profile is less resource-hungry than the CS one.
 The Performance profile is even less demanding.

 If you are still struggling, there are still a few things you can do to increase performance :
 - Switch from SteamVR to OpenComposite